course-details-portlet

 Learning methods and activities

-Lectures and seminars.
+Lectures, seminars and compulsory assignments.
 Excursions can also be included in the instruction.

 The students are required to keep posted on messages from the department or teacher at Blackboard.